top of page

 A Rogue River Rafting Retreat for Climate Advocates

 Thank you for your interest in this unique, exciting opportunity!
-Here you'll find lots of logistical information as well as a registration form.
+Here you'll find lots of logistical information as well as an application form.

-Description: The River of Nourishment will be a 6-day retreat including a 4-day rafting trip along the stunning Rogue River in Oregon.
-We will be immersed in a pristine natural setting where we can restore, engage in nourishing practices to rebuild our inner resources, connect with other climate advocates, and fall back in love with this beautiful world.
+Description: The River of Nourishment is a 6-day retreat including a 4-day rafting trip along the stunning Rogue River in Oregon.
+We welcome everyone who cares about climate—whether you advocate for a healthy climate professionally or personally.
+We will be immersed in a pristine setting where we can engage in nourishing practices to rebuild our inner resources, connect with other climate advocates, and fall back in love with the natural world.

 Arrive by 3PM to get settled on Monday, August 17th.